Croatia–Hungary relations

 Croatian and Hungarian high-ranking officials usually meet several times a year.
 Trade between Croatia and Hungary amounted $1.020 bln in 2012, largely consisting of Hungarian exports to Croatia.
 Hungarian tourists contribute significantly to Croatian tourism; in 2009, a total of 323,000 visited Croatia, including the Hungarian Prime Minister Viktor Orbán who has spent his summer holidays in Dalmatia for last few decades.
 Both countries coordinate the development of cross-border infrastructure.
 Pan-European corridors Vb and Vc connect Budapest to the Adriatic Sea via Zagreb and Osijek.
 Both countries have sizable minorities living across their common border, and both have passed laws to protect their minority rights.

-Croatia and Hungary are parties to 96 bilateral treaties and members of a number of multinational organizations, including NATO and the European Union.
+Croatia and Hungary are parties to 96 bilateral treaties and members of a number of multinational organizations, including NATO and the European Union, and the Southeast European Cooperation Initiative.
 Croatia has an embassy in Budapest a general consulate in Pécs and a consulate in Nagykanizsa, while Hungary has an embassy in Zagreb, a general consulate in Osijek and honorary consulates in Rijeka, Split, and Dubrovnik.